 Lexa died 3 years ago and the issue is still ever present.
 But are things improving?

 Thankfully, there are many shows out there who are doing the right thing.
 The Netflix show “One Day at a Time” has Elena, a teenager whose coming out story was done brilliantly in the first series of the show and who found love in the second.
 There’s “Sense8”, a series that although unrightfully cancelled, has multiple queer characters in healthy relationships.

 Alex Danvers (Supergirl) had another well told coming out arc that resonated and despite the departure of her girlfriend Maggie marking the end of ‘Sanvers’, she still continues to kick ass.
 There’s the much loved ‘Hollstein’ who got their happy ending on Carmilla.
 Wynonna Earp is doing all the right things with ‘Wayhaught’.
-Brooklyn Nine-Nine continue to prove why it’s one of the best shows on TV with Rosa’s revelation that she’s bisexual.
+Brooklyn Nine-Nine continue to prove why it’s one of the best shows on TV with both Rosa and Captain Holt’s stories.

 Raising your voice is the only way you’re ever going to get heard.
 And that’s exactly what LGBTQ+ fans did after Lexa’s death.
-They raised their voices, they refused to be silenced and they aren’t giving up the fight for positive representation in TV.
+They raised their voices, they refused to be silenced and they aren’t giving up the fight for positive representation.